 “In the car it’s completely closed, and there they have some fan, for the air.
 Sometimes, there is a heater, sometimes it’s so hot; and sometimes it’s so cold, by the air conditioner.”

-He related that inside the last van it had been rather cold already because of the weather outside, but that these officers also used the vehicle’s air conditioning to lower the temperature in the back of the van even more.
+He related that inside the last van it had been rather cold already because of the weather outside, but that these officers used the vehicle’s air conditioning to lower the temperature in the back of the van even more.
 The enclosed space reportedly also contained a camera from which the respondent suspects they were monitored by the officers in the front.

-These two officers then drove the transit group for what the respondent remembers as one to one and half hours, to a Croatian police station on the highway – what the respondent suspected was an immigration office at the Croatia-Slovenian border crossing.
-The respondent remarked that from the border on they were still being followed by the Croatian camouflage officers in the two white jeeps, but that from the back of the van he was unable to see and that later at the end of the drive they had disappeared already.
+These two officers then drove the transit group for what the respondent remembers as one to one and half hours, to a Croatian police station described as being on the highway – what the respondent suspected was an immigration office at the Croatia-Slovenian border crossing.
+The respondent remarked that from the border on they were still being followed by the officers in the two white jeeps, but that from the back of the van he was unable to see and that later at the end of the drive they had disappeared already.

 “The police station was right in the middle of the road, like a plaza. […] It was close to the border, but also immigration; so the cars, the import, export cars, from other countries, were passing this road. […] So the station was between the immigration road, close to the immigration’s office.”

-The immigration’s station according to the respondent’s memory consisted of four rooms between the road where cars and trucks were officially crossing the border, three of them occupied by border police officers, of “some sort of different departments” as the respondent suspected, and one in between the others used as a detention cell; a “normal room” having space for five to six people, which the transit group was searched and held in custody in.
+The immigration’s station, according to the respondent’s memory, consisted of four rooms between the road where cars and trucks were officially crossing the border, three of them occupied by border police officers, of “some sort of different departments” as the respondent stated, and one in between the others used as a detention cell; a “normal room” having space for five to six people, which the transit group was searched and held in custody in.
 The respondent remembered the room had two doors, one made of glass through which the officers outside could see inside, and one made of iron, and also contained one bed.